-Then, in 2005 I was offered a Professorship in Social Anthropology at Manchester University.
-I remained there, and learned an enormous amount from my brilliant colleagues, until 2012, when I was appointed to an Anniversary Professorship at the University of York, which I still hold, where I joined the Department of Sociology – the top Sociology department in the last two of the UK’s Research Excellence Framework competitions.
+In 2006 I took up a Professorship in Social Anthropology at Manchester University, where I remained until 2012, learning an enormous amount from my brilliant colleagues.
+I was then appointed to a prestigious Anniversary Professorship at the University of York, where I joined the Department of Sociology – the top Sociology department in the last two of the UK’s Research Excellence Framework competitions.
 That interstice between Social Anthropology and Sociology is one of my favourite intellectual places.
 On leaving, to take up an Alexander von Humboldt Professorship at the Humboldt-Universität zu Berlin, I was appointed to an Honorary Professorship at York.

 Sharon Macdonald and Helen Rees Leahy (managing eds.)
 (2020).
 International Handbooks of Museum Studies, 4 volumes (new paperback editions).
 New York: Wiley-Blackwell.

 Sharon Macdonald 2013 Memorylands.
 Heritage and Identity in Europe Today, London: Routledge.
 Excerpts from Memorylands: Feeling the Past; Selling the Past.